+4.1.1 EBUS-GS-GM

-• EBUS-GS-GM: It is the model used in (García et al., 2006), consisting of applying the same fitness function defined in expression 4 and the selection over the majority and minority class samples simultaneously.
+This is the model used in García et al. (2006), consisting of applying the same fitness function defined in the expression in Equation (4) and the selection over the majority and minority class samples simultaneously.
 This model aims to remove instances of both classes, identifying minority class examples that have a negative influence over the classification task and achieving a maximal reduction in positive instances.
 A penalization factor used for preserving the same number of instances belonging to each class helps to maintain a generalization capability in the reduction task, in the way it does not specialize the data subset only for the positive class.
+The fitness function for EBUS-GS-GM is where g is geometric mean of balanced accuracy defined in Section 2, n^+ is the number of positive instances selected (minority class), n^- is the number of negative instances selected (majority class), and P is the penalization factor.